scolapicchioni/blazor/Lab08/readme.md

     - DateTime SubmittedOn

 Many messages look the same, but we want to keep the definitions separated so that future changes wouldn't break the interface.

-### Create the project

-- On the `Solution Explorer`, right click your solution, then select `Add` -> `New Project`.
-- In the `Create a new project` dialog, select `gRPC Service` and select `Next`
-- Name the project `PhotoSharingApplication.WebServices.Grpc.Comments`.
-It's important to name the project `PhotoSharingApplication.WebServices.Grpc.Comments` so the namespaces will match when you copy and paste code.
-- Ensure to select the latest .NET Core version (6.0) and select `Create`

 ### Examine the project files